phillord/lentic/README.md

 - Full Documentation System added
 - Lentic buffers can be auto-killed now
 - Rot13 added after many requests
+- Mode lighter now shows when a lentic buffer exists.
+- lentic-block shows invalid states in the mode-line

+#### Breaking Changes

+lentic-start-mode has now gone, and been combined with lentic-mode.
+A new global-lentic-mode has been introduced which you should use instead.

 #### Bug Fix